raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

 **Ensure all existing callers** (Celery task, reparse utilities) use these helpers instead of mutating models directly.

 Make sure state transitions support “resume” semantics where possible (e.g., if a reparse run is partially complete).
+- Add simple transition validation (e.g., prevent finishing twice) and log when transitions are no-ops due to current state.
+- Optionally add an audit trail table or log line per transition for observability.

 ### Acceptance Criteria